 Using graph transformation for modeling and analyzing reconfigurable systems has shown to be a solid basis to reason about system properties in different reconfiguration modes.
-In this context, interactions between simulation states and structure should be investigated in more detail, since reconfiguration is often triggered by certain system state changes [27].
+In this context, interactions between simulation states and structure should be investigated in more detail, since reconfiguration is often triggered by certain system state changes [29].

-As future work concerning TIGER, we envisage an extension of TIGER towards more sophisticated editing and simulation.
+As future we envisage an extension of TIGER 's editing and simulation features.
 We intend to provide basic syntax-oriented operations automatically instead of requiring the language designer to specify them manually for each VL element.
-For simulation we aim at structuring simulation rules using control structures.
-Abstract rules and rule structuring techniques are the basis of a formal but scalable approach that hopefully will prove to be usable for modeling and analyzing also much larger case studies.
-Moreover, work is in progress to transfer results concerning dependencies of simulation and reconfiguration operations from graph transformation systems to Petri nets, such that reconfigurable Petri nets can be modeled [28].
+For simulation, we aim at structuring simulation rules into units using control structures.
+Abstract rules and rule structuring techniques are the basis of a scalable approach usable for modeling and analyzing also larger case studies.